va-rau-jo/Flixster/README.md

 * [X] Shows all the genres when the genre TextView is clicked, dismisses the tooltip when it is clicked again, only displays if it doesn't fit on the screen
 * [X] Added loading bar in the detail activity to display before the API returns a video
+* [X] "Popular" highlights in green, "Not Popular" highlights in red
 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: